-How can you tell that you are suffering from acid reflex disease?
+How can you tell that you are suffering from an acid reflux disease?

-Acid reflex is a very common problem that is faced in the daily life.
+Acid reflux is a very common problem that is faced in daily life.
 This happens when the food from the stomach flows back into your food pipe into your throat.
-This leads to various discomfort like the heart burn or bloating sensation etc.
+This leads to various discomfort like the heartburn or bloating sensation etc.

-Gastroesophageal reflex disease, commonly referred to as GERD or acid reflex.
+Gastroesophageal reflux disease commonly referred to as GERD or acid reflux.

-Gastro esophageal reflex disease (GERD) is diagnosed when you have the reflex more than twice a week.
-This disease effects more than 30 % of the world population and most commonly seen disorder.
+Gastroesophageal reflux disease (GERD) is diagnosed when you have the reflex more than twice a week.
+This disease affects more than 30 % of the world population and the most commonly seen disorder.

 This stomach liquid which high amounts of acids can cause inflammation and further damage the lining of the esophagus (esophagitis).

 This regurgitated liquid which is containing acid and pepsin are produced by the stomach.
-(Pepsin is an enzyme that helps for the proteins digestion in the stomach.)
+(Pepsin is an enzyme that helps for the digestion of the protein in the stomach.)